 OBD does not typically engage in direct service delivery, and this practice is expected to continue for the life of the DEA.
-The Office will however explore all possible avenues, public and private, for increasing the total supply of low cost devices available to Missourians.
+The Office will however explore all possible avenues, public and private, for increasing the total supply of low-cost devices available to Missourians.
+Recognizing that the internet and internet-based applications are not equally accessible across all electronic devices, OBD will prioritize identifying and increasing access to/ownership of large screen devices (e.g., tablets, laptops, and desktops).
 OBD will seek to incentivize the donation of used functional devices by OBD partners, grantees, and private businesses.
 This initiative aims to support, not replace, existing local efforts, which focus on device distribution.
-This practice will ensure a regular supply of low cost devices are available to digitally disconnected Missourians throughout and beyond the lifetime of IIJA.
+This practice will ensure a regular supply of low-cost devices are available to digitally disconnected Missourians throughout and beyond the lifetime of IIJA.